pbs/django-cms-smartsnippets/README.rst

   TextField, TextAreaField, DropDownField.

-This module also provides a registration manager for field types so third party apps can hook in with custom editing fields and user admin behavior.
+This module also provides a registration manager for field types so that third party apps can hook in with custom editing fields and user admin behavior.

 Example
 =======